Critical Care Pharmacy Residency

 Residents receive a competitive stipend and benefits including health insurance, sick and professional leave, free parking, and professional travel reimbursement.

 Applicants must be a graduate of an ACPE-accredited College of Pharmacy, have completed an ASHP-accredited PGY1 Pharmacy Practice residency, and be eligible for Michigan licensure.
-Academic transcripts, three professional references, and curriculum vitae should be submitted to PHORCAS.
+Academic transcripts, letter of intent/personal statement, three professional references, and curriculum vitae should be submitted to PHORCAS.
 The application deadline is January 1st.

 Henry Ford Hospital